 |Graphics||Intel UHD Graphics 630||No|

-The 3900X has seen a major increase in instructions per clock over its second-generation predecessors, so should be more powerful than the 9900K clock for clock.
-Its huge L2 and L3 cache should eliminate the memory latency concerns from the 2nd-generation chips too, potentially opening it up to a dominant performance against the 9900K.
+The 3900X has seen a major increase in instructions per clock over its second-generation predecessors, so is more powerful than the 9900K clock for clock.
+Its huge L2 and L3 cache effectively eliminate the memory latency concerns from the 2nd-generation chips too.

 Intel has held a performance edge in gaming for more than a decade, and even with AMD’s fantastic first- and second-generation Ryzen CPUs, that held true.
 But no longer.
 In our gaming tests with Fortnite, Civilization VI, and Assassin’s Creed Odyssey, the 3900X beat out the 9900K — a CPU previously hailed as the best gaming chip ever made — on almost all settings, showing a slight lead.
 That might not be the crushing numbers that AMD fans hoped for, but this is the first time that a high-end AMD CPU has beaten the Intel competition in gaming for more than ten years.
 This is momentous news.

-That’s not to mention the ongoing problems Intel has faced with performance of its CPUs being inhibited by Spectre mitigations.
+That might make Intel’s option more value for money, at least in gaming.
+It is important to consider the ongoing problems Intel has faced with performance of its CPUs being inhibited by Spectre mitigation, though.
 Those may continue as new bugs are found in the future, where AMD’s chips are typically more robust against these kinds of exploits.

 Heavily multi-threaded productivity tasks like video transcoding and editing have been more AMD’s wheelhouse for the past couple of years, with its Ryzen and Threadripper chips competing directly and even pulling ahead of Intel’s more expensive options.
 With the 3000 series, and specifically the 12-core, 24-thread 3900X, AMD has beaten not only Intel’s mainstream chips (the 9900K included) but will even put some of its older Threadripper cousins out to pasture.